 - 1. Compile each source file into an object file, with no linking.
-For example: xlc -c test1.c -o test1.o - 2.
-Optional: Create an export file listing the global symbols to be exported, by doing one of the following: - Use the CreateExportList utility, described in "Exporting symbols with the CreateExportList utility" on page 53. - Use the -qexpfile compiler option with the -qmkshrobj option.
+For example: x1c -c test1.c -o test1.o - 2.
+Optional: Create an export file listing the global symbols to be exported, by doing one of the following: - Use the CreateExportList utility, described in "Exporting symbols with the CreateExportList utility" on page 41. - Use the -qexpfile compiler option with the -qmkshrobj option.
 The -qexpfile option saves all exported symbols from a list of given object files in a designated file.
-For example:

-- xlc -qmkshrobj -qexpfile=exportlist test1.o test2.o - Manually create an export file using a text editor.
+For example: - xlc -qmkshrobj -qexpfile=exportlist test1.o test2.o - Manually create an export file using a text editor.
 You can edit an export file to include or exclude global symbols from the target shared library. - 3.
 Use the -qmkshrobj option to create a shared library from the generated object files. - If you created an export file in step 2, use the -bE linker option to use your global symbol export list.
-If you do not specify a -bE option, all the global symbols are exported except for those symbols that have the hidden or internal visibility attribute. - If you are creating a shared library from C++ object files, you can also assign an initialization priority to the shared library, as described in "Assigning priorities to objects" on page 55.
+If you do not specify a -bE option, all the global symbols are exported except for those symbols that have the hidden or internal visibility attribute.